MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-bigquery-aad.md

 There's a known issue where the DateTime type isn't supported through DirectQuery.
 Selecting a column with the DateTime type causes an "Invalid query" error or a visual error.

-## Enable Azure AD single sign-on (SSO) for Google BigQuery
+## Enable Microsoft Entra ID single sign-on (SSO) for Google BigQuery

-We support Azure AD SSO through both Power BI Service (cloud) and also through the on-premises data gateway.
-For more information about enabling Azure AD SSO for all connectors, go to [Overview of single sign-on (SSO) for on-premises data gateways in Power BI](/power-bi/connect-data/service-gateway-sso-overview).
-Confirm directly with your Google contact that your system and accounts are set up correctly for Azure AD SSO prior to attempting to connect in Power BI.
+We support Microsoft Entra ID SSO through both Power BI Service (cloud) and also through the on-premises data gateway.
+For more information about enabling Microsoft Entra ID SSO for all connectors, go to [Overview of single sign-on (SSO) for on-premises data gateways in Power BI](/power-bi/connect-data/service-gateway-sso-overview).
+Confirm directly with your Google contact that your system and accounts are set up correctly for Microsoft Entra ID SSO prior to attempting to connect in Power BI.

-### Azure AD single sign-on (SSO) through Power BI service
+### Microsoft Entra ID single sign-on (SSO) through Power BI service

 To configure a new connection in Power BI service: